 This will manage:

-• ingest from multiple sources, including transcoding as required
+- Ingest from multiple sources, including transcoding as required

-• automated QC tools linked to compliance editing as required
+- Automated QC tools linked to compliance editing as required

-• the ability to add annotation metadata at the point of ingest
+- The ability to add annotation metadata at the point of ingest

-• the creation of browse resolution proxies • ingest and linking to subtitling and other access services • ingest and linking to dubbed audio, where necessary shuffling tracks to ensure the assets are stored in a standardised form
+- Ingest and linking to dubbed audio, where necessary shuffling tracks to ensure the assets are stored in a standardised form

-• moving the content between storage elements including the deep archive and playout servers.
+- Moving the content between storage elements including the deep archive and playout servers

 One specific workflow requirement that Astro demanded was an extensive compliance procedure.
 Television in southeast Asia, and particularly in Malaysia, is governed by strict codes of practice on decency covering violence, sexual content, and bad language.
 All content, immediately after ingest, goes to compliance to be assessed and edited as required.